The Complete History of the Jigsaw: From Early Hand Tools to Precision Power Saws

 Key Facts About the Jigsaw’s Evolution

 Origin of “Jigsaw”: Originally referred to the puzzle rather than the tool itself, highlighting its roots in early entertainment and education.
+The term "jigsaw" was derived from the wooden puzzles that were crafted using a jigsaw tool in the 18th century, which were popular among children and adults alike.

 First Electric Jigsaw: Albert Kaufmann patented the first electric jigsaw in 1946, introducing electricity to this traditional tool.
+This innovation allowed for greater efficiency and precision in cutting, making it a staple in workshops and construction sites.

 Orbital Action: This blade movement, introduced in the 1960s, improved cutting speed and reduced splintering for smoother cuts.
+The orbital action allows the blade to move in a circular motion as it cuts, which enhances the tool's versatility and effectiveness on various materials.

 T-Shank Blade Standardization: T-shank blades, introduced in the late 20th century, made blade changes faster and more stable, ideal for diverse materials.
+This design allows for a more secure fit in the jigsaw, minimizing blade wobble and improving cutting accuracy.

 CNC Revolution: CNC jigsaws enable computer-guided precision, used extensively in metalworking, automotive, and high-detail woodcutting.
+This advancement has transformed manufacturing processes, allowing for intricate designs and patterns to be cut with minimal human intervention.

 Conclusion: Embracing the Jigsaw’s Legacy and Future Potential

-Related Articles You May Enjoy
+Articles You May Enjoy

 (click on picture to open link)

-Check out these articles from our affiliate!
+Articles from our affiliate!

 (click on picture to open link)